onedata/onedata-documentation/doc/using_onedata/access_and_invite_tokens.md

 information about allowed values and usage).

-* `time` - limits the validity of the token to a certain point in time, specified as an absolute timestamp in seconds (UNIX epoch).
+* `time` - limits the validity of the token to a certain point in time, specified as an absolute timestamp in seconds (UNIX Epoch time).
 If no such caveat is included in a token, it is valid infinitely.
 Note, however, that temporary tokens **require** a time caveat, in contrary to named tokens.
     ```json